microsoft/azure-pipelines-yaml/design/templates.md

 - Support multiple levels of import?
 That is, import a template, which in-turn imports a template?
   - If so, what gets exported?
 Everything?
 Only local things?
 Is there an export keyword?
 The approach powershell takes is, everything is exported by default unless you explicitly specify an export.

+### Other first-class types

+`stages` and `jobs` are two other natural fits for first-class reuse.
+We should support those as well.

 ## Generic reuse

-The above first-class reuse is great for the main scenarios.
-But what about everything else?
-For example, pools.
+The above first-class syntax does not fit well for pools, variables, or any random element in the DOM.

-Let's optimize for the main scenarios (steps, jobs, stages).
-And let's make the other things possible.
+We want to optimize for the main scenarios (`steps`, `jobs`, `stages`), but make other scenarios possible.

 The follow example solves two generic problems:
 - Arbitrary object templates